 Computers are now part of everyday life and we are now living in a digital age.
 In order to prepare our children fully for the future both in the work place and for society it is essential that we teach computing effectively.
 At St. Mary's we have invested heavily in recent years in our digital equipment.
-All of our classroom have new interactive touchscreen boards and visualisers to ensure that computing can be an intrinsic part of all of our lessons.
+All of our classrooms have new interactive touchscreen boards and visualisers to ensure that computing can be an intrinsic part of all of our lessons.
 In additional we have IPads that our pupils can use during computing lessons but also for research, creating and recording their work in all subject areas.
-We also have a Learning Resource Centre equipped with 28 desk top machines that pupils can use for lessons as well as during Breakfast and After School clubs.
+We also have a Learning Resource Centre equipped with 17 desk top machines that pupils can use for lessons as well as during Breakfast and After School clubs.

 Computing across the curriculum